vikingeducation/pairing_checkin/README.md

 Abhi wants a nickname.
 Any suggestions? -- Erik the Driver

+This is the mark of the schwad - Schwad

 Pro tip - tropical trailmix is delicious in oatmeal  -- Abby

 Sunshine on my shoulders makes me happy! -- Driver Erik